goyalarchit/IGT-Use_Case/readme.md

 # Input File Format

-    #Line 1 : Recognised Players from each academy separated by commas (sum of these should be l)
+    #Line 1 : Number of Recognised Players from each academy separated by commas (sum of these should be L)
     #Line 2 to 2+n-1 : Type Set for each academic representative separated by commas, total n in number
 ## Sample Input File
     1,1,2